 Not only does it provide a tremendous sense of relief, but it also helps to release pent-up emotions.
 Hip opening stretches can release stress, anxiety, and have even been known to make us tear up from time to time.

 So if you shed a tear during your yoga class or even during a massage, know that it is completely normal and just let your body go with it.

 PIGEON POSE (or ‘threading the needle’) is a great stretch that relieves tightness in your hips AND your glutes.

 You can also check out more stretching techniques for tight hips, low back, neck and shoulders HERE.

 The body and the mind are not separate.
 They work together to protect you from harm, which is truly amazing!
 And for that reason, we need to treat them together, not separately.

-Find a yoga class, a qualified massage therapist or a bodyworker who acknowledges this unique link and supports your wellness through body AND mind.
+Find a yoga class, a qualified massage therapist, or experienced bodyworker who acknowledges this unique link and supports your wellness through body AND mind.

 Ready to release those tight hips, and move MUCH better… today?